Search for Light Exotic Fermions in Double-Beta Decays: Discovery potential of future decay experiments

 To accurately quantify the sensitivity of the experiments, we have implemented a comprehensive frequentist analysis framework.
 Distortions of the double-$\beta$ decay energy distribution due to light exotic fermions are searched through a binned maximum-likelihood fit based on a profile-likelihood test statistic~\cite{Cowan:2010js}.
 Each process possibly contributing to the count rate in the energy window of interest should be added to the fit through a probability distribution function (PDF) that describes its expected event energy distribution.
 For this work, we use a PDF for the sought-after signal and one for the dominant \nnbb\ decay.
 Both these PDFs are based on the calculations described in the previous sections.
 We use a third uniform probability distribution to account for other generic sub-dominant background sources.
 The actual shape of this third PDF affects only marginally our results.
-The parameters of the fit are typically the scaling factors of each PDF, {\it i.e.} the number of events attributed to each process\footnote{ If the parameter of interest for the analysis is the ratio between two scaling factors, the two scaling factors in the fit bases are replaced by a common scaling factor and a parameter defining their ratio.
-This is the case for the search for sterile neutrinos in which the parameter of interest is $\sin^2\theta$. }.
+The parameters of the fit are the scaling factors of each PDF, {\it i.e.} the number of events attributed to each process.

 The probability distributions of the test statistic are computed from large ensembles of pseudo-data generated under different hypotheses on the signal rate.
 This approach provides the right coverage by construction, including when the signal rate is close to the physical border.

 Systematic uncertainties can bias the event energy reconstruction.
 Many detector-specific sources of bias should be considered.
 However, their overall impact can be parameterized through a shape factor with the form $f(E)=1+a\cdot E+b\cdot E^2+c/E$ where $a$, $b$ and $c$ are parameters that are considered to be known with limited accuracy ({\it i.e.} $\sigma_a$, $\sigma_b$ and $\sigma_c$).
 Current-generation experiments are typically able to control the energy reconstruction bias at the per-cent level.
 To incorporate this systematic uncertainty in our analysis, we randomize $a$, $b$ and $c$ during the generation of the pseudo-data and run the fit using not-deformed PDFs~\cite{Cousins:1991qz}.
 The parameters are sampled from normal distributions centred at 0 and with a sigma of $10^{-3}\,\text{keV}^{-1}$, $10^{-6}\,\text{keV}^{-2}$ and $10^{-3}\,\text{keV}$, respectively.
 We tested that this parameterization covers the maximal distortions estimated by the experiments.
 The result of this procedure is a broadening of the test statistic distribution and a reduction of the power of the statistical analysis.